LauraColten/homework-LauraColten/Exam2/ProjectReport/README.rst

 #############

 Machine Improvements:

--The machine could be improved by changing the code to accept multi-digit inputs.
+- The machine could be improved by changing the code to accept multi-digit inputs.
--It could be improved with a dynamically increasing/decreasing number of inputs.
+- It could be improved with a dynamically increasing/decreasing number of inputs.